 30115.10f—Stored-Value Cards (SVCs)

 SVCs are smart cards with an embedded computer chip that contain electronic monetary value.
 The technology eliminates coin, currency, scrip, vouchers, money orders, and other labor-intensive payment mechanisms associated with closed government locations, such as military bases and ships at sea.
 Agencies should use SVC to improve cash management in these closed environments.
-For more information, see SVC.
+For more information, see SVC and TFM Volume I, Part 4, Chapter 9000.

 30115.10g—U.S. Debit Card

 Same Day ACH should not be used to accelerate benefit payments, salary payments, or similar recurring payments that are currently scheduled on a specific date.
-Fiscal Service will periodically review agencies’ Same Day ACH payment activity to ensure that agencies are using this payment option appropriately.
-The total dollar value of Same Day ACH requests made by a specific ALC cannot exceed $50 million on a single payment date.
-If the total dollar amount of Same Day ACH payment requests from an ALC exceeds $50 million on a single payment date, all of the payments will be delayed and will settle the following business day.
-All Same Day ACH payments will be run through the Treasury Offset Program to determine if the payment recipient is subject to offset to pay a delinquent debt to a government Agency.
+Fiscal Service will periodically review agencies' Same Day ACH payment activity to ensure that agencies are using this payment option appropriately.
+The total dollar value of Same Day ACH requests made by a specific ALC and TAS combination cannot exceed $50 million on a single payment date.
+If the total dollar amount of Same Day ACH payment requests from the combination of a specific ALC and TAS exceeds $50 million on a single payment date, all of the payments will be delayed and will settle the following business day.
+All Same Day ACH payments will be run through the Treasury Offset Program to determine if the payment recipient is subject to offset to pay a delinquent debt to a government agency.

 Same Day ACH Requests through SPS

 Same Day ACH payments must be requested manually through SPS and certified by the federal entity's certifying officer.
-All Same Day ACH payment requests through SPS must be made by noon Eastern Time (ET) in order to meet the Federal Reserve’s Same Day window of 2:30 p.m.
+All Same Day ACH payment requests through SPS must be made by 2:00 p.m.
+Eastern Time (ET) in order to meet the Federal Reserve's Same Day window of 2:45 p.m.
 ET.
-Same Day ACH requests that miss this processing window will be posted and settled on the next business day.
-Each Same Day ACH payment requested through SPS cannot exceed $25,000.
-The total dollar value of Same Day ACH requests made through SPS by a specific ALC cannot exceed $50 million on a single payment date.
-If an Agency certifies Same Day ACH payment requests through SPS from an ALC that exceed $50 million on a single payment date, all of the payments will settle the following business day.
+Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
+All Same Day ACH payment requests through SPS effective this date, must be made by 4:00 p.m.
+ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
+ET.
+Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
+Each Same Day ACH payment requested through SPS cannot exceed $100,000.
+The total dollar value of Same Day ACH requests made through SPS by combination of a specific ALC and TAS cannot exceed $50 million on a single payment date.
+If an agency certifies Same Day ACH payment requests through SPS from the combination of a specific ALC and TAS that exceed $50 million on a single payment date, all of the payments will settle the following business day.

 Same Day ACH Requests through ASAP

-Under ASAP, an Agency’s certifying officer can determine if their respective recipient organizations may request payment by Same Day ACH.
-ASAP will provide the functionality for Agency users to limit or prevent its recipient organizations from drawing down funds by Same Day ACH.
-Additionally, Agency ASAP users will have the opportunity to review and reject Same Day ACH payment requests made by recipient organizations.
-All Same Day ACH payment requests must be made by noon ET in order to meet the Federal Reserve's Same Day window at 2:30 p.m.
+Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
+All Same Day ACH payment requests through ASAP.gov effective on this date must be submitted by 4:30 p.m.
+ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
 ET.
-Any Same Day ACH requests that miss this processing window will be posted and settled on the next business day.
-Recipient organizations will be able, with Agency approval, to request Same Day ACH payments valued at $25,000 or less per payment.
-Additionally, recipient organizations cannot request more than $50 million in Same Day ACH, per ALC per payment date.
-Same Day ACH payment requests made by recipient organizations from ALCs that exceed $50 million on a single payment date will settle the following business day.
+Any Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
+Recipient organizations will be able to request Same Day ACH payments valued at $100,000 or less per payment.
+Additionally, recipient organizations cannot request more than $50 million in Same Day ACH, by the combination of ALC and TAS per payment date.
+Same Day ACH payment requests made by recipient organizations from a specific ALC and TAS combination that exceed $50 million on a single payment date will settle the following business day.

 Section 30125—Foreign Currency Payments